 First it is important to understand the costs you’ll incur before your doors even open.
 Major restaurant startup costs include:

-When looking at recurring costs that go into your restaurant, obvious expenses will come to mind like food and alcohol.
+When looking at how to manage a restaurant and the recurring costs that go into it, obvious expenses will come to mind like food and alcohol.
 But an owner should think about operational costs as well.
 Your operational costs encompass everything that keeps your restaurant running and they span a broad spectrum, from the cost of employees to the actual cost of the building.

 You also have to think about how to retain your employees, which could also cost you.
 The demand for work-life balance and a positive working environment has grown enormously and become a requirement for the current working generation.
 Explore different ways to keep your employees happy, which may include office outings, holiday parties, and more.